 Following its “Three Pillars of Generosity, Leadership and Legacy,” the Senior Class Gift Committee works together to fundraise, create community and educate classmates on the importance of the Connecticut College Fund.
 All Committee members are nominated by staff, faculty or peers.
 Those who do not receive a nomination may apply to be a part of the Committee.
 Committee members may also apply to hold the position of Committee Chair, Events Chair, Marketing Chair or Camel Athletics Network Chair.

-For more information regarding all volunteer opportunities, please contact Jenna McClain at (860) 439-2301 or email@example.com.
+For more information regarding all volunteer opportunities, please contact Brittany Richard at (860) 439-2406 or firstname.lastname@example.org.